danielnager/xifrat/function.md

 != means different from

     f(f(a,b),c)!=f(a,f(b,c)) -- non-associativity in general
+    f(a,b)!=f(b,a) -- non-commutativity in general
     f(f(a,b),f(c,d))=f(f(a,c),f(b,d)) -- restricted commutativity

-Next we define a list of N numbers in the integer range [0,12] to meet the size required.
-For 256 bits we need 256/log2(13)=69 approximately.
-So let's set N=69.
-This list can be interpreted as a 69 digit base-13 number.
+Next we define a list of N numbers in the integer range [0,15] to meet the size required.
+For 256 bits we need 64.
+So let's set N=64.
+This list can be interpreted as a 64 digit base-16 number.

-Next we define a mixing procedure of elements of this kind, t and k, N-element lists of numbers in the integer range [0,12].
+Next we define a mixing procedure of elements of this kind, t and k, N-element lists of numbers in the integer range [0,15].

+But before, we define a deterministic sequence obtained by a prng, for example, that returns always the same sequence of numbers in the interval [0,N-1]. frist\_seq gets the first element of the sequence and next\_seq the next one.

 The mixing procedure is:

-    function m(t,k) returns t
+    function m(t,k) returns r

-        for M number of rounds -- 64 for example
         //one-to-one mixing of k and t
         for i in 0..N-1
-                t[i]<-f(t[i],k[i])
+            r[i] <- f(t[i],k[i])
         end for
+        i <- first_seq
+        for M number of applications of f -- 4096 for example
-            // accumulative mixing of t with itself, t[-1]=t[N-1] for i in 0..N-1
+            // accumulative mixing of r with itself j <- next_seq
-                t[i]<-f(t[i],t[i-1])
+            r[j]<-f(r[j],r[i])
+            i <- j
         end for
+        //one-to-one mixing of k and r
+        for i in 0..N-1
+            r[i] <- f(r[i],k[i])
         end for

-    return t
+    return r

 The function m is neither associative nor commutative, and meets the restricted commutativity property: